Should My Mac Be on Zillexit Update

 I get asked this question at least once a week: should my mac be on zillexit update?

-Here’s the thing: your Mac’s operating system and the apps you run on it aren’t separate.
-They’re connected.
+Here’s the thing: your Mac’s operating system and the apps you run on it aren’t separate, they’re deeply connected.
 When software developers build new features, they often rely on capabilities that only exist in newer versions of macOS.
+That means staying current matters.

 I’m going to walk you through what you actually need to run the latest Zillexit version.
 No corporate speak or vague tech jargon.

-By the end of this, you’ll know exactly what to do with your Mac.
-Not what some tech blog thinks you should do.
-What actually makes sense for your situation.
+By the end of this, you’ll actually know what to do with your Mac, not what some tech blog says you should.
+What makes sense for your specific situation.

 Let me give it to you straight.